bradleyjay/datadog_test/datadog/answers.md

     mysql> GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;
     mysql> GRANT PROCESS ON *.* TO 'datadog'@'localhost';

+###### Step 2b: Install the Corresponding Integration for that Database (MySQL) - Enabling Metric Collection
 To enable metric collection from the performance_schema database:

     mysql> show databases like 'performance_schema';
     mysql> GRANT SELECT ON performance_schema.* TO 'datadog'@'localhost';

-And finally, to start gathering MySQL metrics, we need add some code config file.
+To start gathering MySQL metrics, we need add some code config file.
 However, only the example file conf.yaml.example exists in ```/etc/datadog-agent/conf.d/mysql.d```, so I copy the example to make my own version via```cp conf.yaml.example conf.yaml```.
 This creates conf.yaml, but the file belongs to root.
 Finally, I use ```sudo chown dd-agent:dd-agent conf.yaml``` to change ownership properly to the dd-agent.

 Now, we can modify to ```mysql.d/conf.yaml```, replacing the commented-out lines in the example with those listed in the documentation (using **sudo vi**, as the file is read-only).
 My conf.yaml then looks like: